ABOUT

 Sourcing from a variety of cultures, she works in a varied range of media and materials, among them painting, installations, new media and video.

-Verwer holds a master’s degree in fine art from the Royal Academy of Art in The Hague, and has shown in over 30 museum exhibitions, as well as many galleries, nationally and internationally.
+Verwer holds a master’s degree in fine art from the Royal Academy of Art in The Hague, and has shown in over 30 museum exhibitions, as well as many galleries, in the USA, and internationally.

 She has been published in 4 languages, including the New York Times by William Zimmer, The New Yorker by Boris Fishman, Art Criticism by Matthew Baigell, as well as Ars Judaica, The Huffington Post, NRC Handelsblad, and The Daily News.